0xsequence/contracts-library/README.md

 Clone the repository, including git submodules.

-Install dependencies with `yarn`.
+Install dependencies with `pnpm i`.

-Compile the contracts with `yarn build`.
+Compile the contracts with `pnpm build`.

 ### Testing

-Run tests with `yarn test`.
+Run tests with `pnpm test`.

-Run coverage report with `yarn coverage`.
+Run coverage report with `pnpm run coverage`.
 View coverage report with `genhtml -o report --branch-coverage --ignore-errors category lcov.info && py -m http.server`.
 Viewing the report with this command requires Python to be installed.

-Compare gas usage with `yarn snapshot:compare`.
+Compare gas usage with `pnpm run snapshot:compare`.
 Note as some test use random values, the gas usage may vary slightly between runs.

 ### Deployment